Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Experiments

 \subsection{Hyper-parameter Study (RQ3)}

-We investigate three key hyperparameters in \model: (1) the temperature parameter $\gamma$ for weighting \node; (2) the number of \node \ in \graphUpper, denoted as \(\widetilde{n}\); (3) the weight \(w_v\) in preference-based grouping.
-To explore the impact of these hyperparameters on \model, we conduct an analysis by varying the settings of the key hyperparameters on the Taobao and QB-video datasets.
-While examining $\gamma$, $\widetilde{n}$, and \(w_v\), we keep all other hyperparameters fixed.
-The results are shown in Figure \ref{fig:param_tau_k} and Figure \ref{fig:param_w}.
+We investigate three key hyperparameters in \model: (1) the weight \(w_v\) in preference-based grouping; (2) the temperature parameter $\gamma$ for weighting \node; (3) the number of macro user nodes in \graphUpper, denoted as \(\widetilde{m}\).
+We conduct grid search within a small range over key hyperparameters on the Taobao and QB-video datasets.
+While examining $w_v, \gamma, \widetilde{m}$, we keep all other hyperparameters fixed.
+The results are shown in Figure ~\ref{fig:param_w} and Figure~\ref{fig:param_tau_k}.

+\textbf{Effect of Preference-Based Grouping Weight}.
+We set the value of \(w^+\) to either 2 or 1, and \(w^-\) to either 1 or 0.5.
+Thus, we can represent the four combinations as follows: $w_1$=(2, 0.5), $w_2$=(2, 1), $w_3$=(1, 0.5) and $w_4$=(1, 1), where the first value corresponds to $w^+$ and the second to $w^-$.
+From the results presented in Figure \ref{fig:param_w}, we can observe that in both datasets, assigning larger weights to active micro nodes and relatively smaller weights to inactive micro nodes generally leads to better performance.

 \textbf{Effect of Temperature Parameter}.
 We evaluate the impact of the temperature parameter $\gamma$ over the range from 0.1 to 1.9 with an increment of 0.2.
 The results are shown in the top half of Figure \ref{fig:param_tau_k}.
 From the line chart, we can observe that, in the Taobao dataset, as $\gamma$ increases, the model performance initially improves and then declines.
 The performance reaches its peak when \( \gamma=1.1 \).
 In the QB-video dataset, \model \ performs best when \( \gamma=1.5 \), and then declines with the increase of \(\gamma\).